 Contemporary Catholic schools are places which welcome all who genuinely seek to be part of the life of the school and wish to share in a vibrant, well-resourced learning environment, based on Catholic faith and values.

 In Far North Queensland, almost one in every four students is educated in a Catholic school.
-Just over half of those are Catholic and three quarters are of a Christian religion.
+Half of those are Catholic and three quarters are of a Christian religion.
 Some don’t identify with any religion.

 Research shows that families in Catholic schools place importance on the broad range of values associated with Catholic schools – social and emotional development, values framework, safety and respectful relationships, partnerships and a sense of belonging.
 Parents and guardians choose to entrust their children’s future to Catholic schools because of their explicit goals and acknowledged educational quality.